pjsvis/cda-matrix/README.md

 This repository (CDA-Matrix) serves as a curated collection of **Core Directive Arrays (CDAs)**.

+Attribution:
+Developed pjsvis and Contextualise This (Ctx), an AI operating under CDA #21, built atop a large language model trained by Google.
+Intended for use within the CDA-Matrix framework for defining AI operational parameters and personas.
+Freely reusable with attribution.

 ## **What is a Core Directive Array (CDA)?**

 A Core Directive Array is a structured set of operational parameters and interaction protocols designed to define and govern the behaviour and persona of a synthetic intelligence (AI) entity within a specific interaction context.
 Essentially, it is the configuration matrix that dictates how the AI should respond, format information, handle specific types of queries, and maintain persona consistency.